 In June 2018, the Solar Charkha Scheme was announced by the Ministry of Micro, Small, and Medium Enterprises.
 A program for economic development called the Solar Charkha Mission seeks to create “solar charkha clusters” with 200 to 2042 beneficiaries (spinners, weavers, seamstresses, and other skilled artisans).

 12. Pradhan Mantri Matsya Sampada Yojana (PMMSY)

-This scheme was launched on September 10, 2020, by Prime Minister Modi with the goal of concentrating on the long-term development of India’s fisheries industry.
-Over the course of five years, from FY 2020–21 to FY 2024–25, the scheme will be implemented in all Indian states and union territories at a cost of Rs 20,050 crores.
+This scheme was launched on September 10, 2020, by Prime Minister Modi to concentrate on the long-term development of India’s fisheries industry.
+Over five years, from FY 2020–21 to FY 2024–25, the scheme will be implemented in all Indian states and union territories for Rs 20,050 crores.
 It aims to enhance fish output in India by 70 lakh tonnes by the financial year 2024–2025 and boost export revenues from fisheries to Rs.
 100,000 crore.

 13. Public Wi-Fi Access Network Interface (PM-WANI)

 The Union Cabinet approved the PM WI-FI Access Network Interface (PM-WANI) Scheme on December 9, 2020, to revolutionize technology and vastly enhance wireless access throughout the nation.
 Among other things, it will increase the “Ease of Living” and “Ease of Doing Business.”